Freakily Asked Questions

 I got my kit, now how do I transfer the pattern to the material?

 Counted cross stitch is not transferred like an iron-on.
 In the cross stitch world, this happens very rarely, usually for children's kits that are very large and simple.
 The rest of it is called counted cross stitch because you transfer the image by counting the squares in the material as you work.
 I know that sounds daunting--you don't have to count ALL of them!--but it's really enjoyable once you get into it, I promise!
 Try it out and if it's still hard to get started, try looking on youtube for a video tutorial on cross stitch or check out our How-To page.

 Slap it in a frame or if you're handy you can make it into a pillow.
 Look around craft stores for tacky items with cross stitch material built in, like pet bowls, diapers or guest towels.
 If you’re going to frame your work, I highly recommend Stitchery Tape (available in the Supplies section, where you can also purchase our signature ornate gold frames.
 Share your creations with us by posting a photo in the Subversive group on Flickr!

 SHIPPING SCHEDULE: When will my order arrive, dammit?

-I ship as soon as possible, but I’m still a one-person home business.
+Our shipping time has GREATLY improved!
+You'll get an email from us as soon as your order ships.
+It usually takes a day to three.
 Please check our current Shipping Schedule for more information.
 Priority Mail orders ship first and arrive faster.
 If you're in a TIZZY, email me and we can always FedEx or I can just start running in your general direction with kit in hand.

 Maybe I don't like Paypal.
 Do you take checks?